 Simple English definitions for legal terms

-Read a random definition: defective title
+Read a random definition: doctrine of coercion

 Precedent: When a judge makes a decision in a court case, it becomes a rule for other judges to follow in similar cases.
 This is called precedent.
 It helps make sure that people in similar situations are treated the same way by the law.
 But, the new case has to have the same facts as the old case for the old decision to be used as precedent.
 Precedent is usually made up of many decisions, but sometimes just one decision can be enough.